-Clean axles and other moving parts weekly with a slightly damp, but not wet, cloth.
+Clean axles and other moving parts weekly with a slightly damp cloth.
+The cloth should not be wet.
 Try to wipe away any lint, dust or dirt on these parts that could interfere with their smooth operation.
 DO NOT use WD-40®, 3-in-1 oil®, or other penetrating lubricants on quick-release or quad-release axles.
 Instead, as indicated in the chart under "Safety Inspections and Maintenance," ALWAYS use either a "dry" Teflon®-based lubricant or a "dry" silicone spray as a lubricant.